 Nortech Systems (Nortech) provided engineering services, with respect to fire and life safety, to Tony Fallon Architecture (Client) for the fit-up of an existing two-story building.
-The 36,000 square-foot building was modified to serve Sanctuary ATC (Sanctuary), a vertically-integrated medical-marijuana company.
+The 36,000 square-foot building was modified to serve Sanctuary Medicinals (Sanctuary), a vertically-integrated medical-marijuana company.

 Nortech partnered with the Client to mitigate hazardous conditions.
 Sanctuary presented a unique challenge as it was one of the first marijuana growing, processing, and extraction facilities in Massachusetts.
 However, its hazards are common to many existing industrial buildings.
 Hazards include, but are not limited to, the following: